The Wasp is the name of two Marvel Comics

 - Unfinished Business: Hercules and Amadeus Cho encounter Janet's soul in Erebus, stubbornly trying to win resurrection on one of the slot machines.

-- Unlimited Wardrobe: The Wasp has hundreds of different costumes thanks to her career as a fashion designer.
+- Unlimited Wardrobe: The Wasp has hundreds of different costumes thanks to her career as a fashion designer. almost all the costumes she's made are listed here.

 - Wardrobe Malfunction: Frequent, given that her clothes need to be specially prepared to change size with her.